diethnis/empywiki-es/empyrean/API.md

 ```

 ##Server-side error (HTTP status `5XX`)
 This is an indication that your service provider has fucked up, and you should send them many emails.
-Regardless, clients should handle 500 series errors as gracefully as possible.
+Regardless, clients should try and handle 500 series errors as gracefully as possible.

 ##Account disabled (HTTP status `403`)
 ```